-The lads at The Little Veggie Patch Co. are back with an even simpler way to approach edible gardening.
+The Little Veggie Patch Co. are back with an even simpler way to approach edible gardening.

 Fabian Capomolla and Mat Pember of The Little Veggie Patch Co. are reinventing the way we approach edible gardening.
 Busting stereotypes of gardeners as “old, hippies or farmers”, they’re giving the trowels to the people and telling them to get digging.

 Their latest book, 1-Minute Gardener, breaks down the mysteries of gardening into 70 illustrated guides that span all the stages, from preparing your patch to composting.
 Here, Mat Pember puts down his tools to tell us a little more about growing your own fruit and veggies.

 This is your fourth book.
 What do you enjoy about writing and sharing what you love?

 I hope this won’t offend gardeners but I really enjoy writing about gardening as a completely normal human being, not as a gardener.
 Gardening done by gardeners is complicated, but gardening done by normal people is actually quite simple and a lot of fun.

 How have attitudes towards home gardening changed since you started The Veggie Patch Co?